15 Must-Have Cricut Maker Accessories (for the Original, Maker 3 & Maker 4!)

 The Foil Transfer Kit is Cricut’s answer to the foil quill kits you’ve probably seen in stores.

-While using those off brand accessories can potentially damage your machine (and void your warranty), these ones are specifically made to work with the Cricut Maker (by Cricut!)
+While those off-brand accessories can potentially damage your machine and void your warranty, this one is made specifically for the Cricut Maker.

 The Foil Transfer Kit Includes: